wp-plugins/marketing-optimizer/readme.txt

 = Automatically Promote Winners =
 When you have completed your test, and there is a clear winner, just click the 'Promote' button.
 This replaces the old page with the content from the winning variation automatically.
 = Adjustable Multi-Armed Bandit =
 The 'Multi-Armed Bandit', or Epsilon Greedy, method of rotating variations has been proven to be the very fastest way to determine a winner.
-Not only that, but it’s also, by far, the most profitable way to display your test pages.
-Here’s how it works: the page with the highest conversion rate gets 90% of the traffic ('Exploitation’), and the other variations are randomly rotated through the remaining 10% of the time ('Exploration’).
+Not only that, but it's also, by far, the most profitable way to display your test pages.
+Here's how it works: the page with the highest conversion rate gets 90% of the traffic ('Exploitation'), and the other variations are randomly rotated through the remaining 10% of the time ('Exploration').
 In other words, 90% of the time the system chooses the best version of your page.
 The rest of the time it explores new variations in the hopes that they will prove to be a better solution.
 Since sometimes it makes more sense to explore more than 10%, you have the ability to simply move the slider to explore between  10% and 100%.
 = Create Variations Quickly =
 To make things easier and faster we have built-in the ability to clone either the control (original version of your page) or a variation as a new test.
 Take this copy of your existing page and make any changes you think might improve conversion rates.
-You don’t have to start from scratch, but you have the freedom to make any changes you want.
+You don't have to start from scratch, but you have the freedom to make any changes you want.
 Some common changes that have been shown to increase conversion rates are:

 * Changes to headlines